HillaryDanan/multi-geometric-attention/README.md

 - Hardware optimization challenges for non-standard connectivity patterns
 - Causal masking in hexagonal/pentagonal attention requires novel approaches
 - Trade-offs between geometric diversity and computational efficiency unknown
+- Optimal methods for geometric pathway visualization in high dimensions unexplored

 ### 9. Conclusion

 Multi-Geometric Attention Theory presents a theoretical framework for extending transformer architectures beyond square-grid constraints.
 While mathematical foundations suggest potential advantages in packing efficiency and expressiveness, empirical validation is essential.
 This work aims to inspire exploration of geometric diversity in attention mechanisms, particularly for interpretability research where understanding different computational pathways could reveal how models process different types of information.

+The framework's emphasis on interpretability through geometric decomposition offers a novel approach to understanding neural network behavior - not just identifying what patterns models detect, but revealing the computational structure through which they process information.

 ---